 ADHD presents in three types of symptoms: inattention, hyperactivity, and/or impulsivity.
 A person living with ADHD may have one, two, or all three of these types of symptoms.

-- Avoid or dislikes tasks that require sustained mental effort
+• Avoid or dislikes tasks that need sustained mental effort

-- Interrupting others or finding it hard to wait your turn
+• Interrupting others or finding it hard to wait their turn

 The list above includes some, but not all symptoms of ADHD.
 Many people may have trouble focusing when they feel bored, anxious, or tired.
-But people living with ADHD have trouble focusing most of the time — even if they’re feeling ok in other areas of their lives.
+People with ADHD might feel okay in other areas of their lives.
+But they have trouble focusing most of the time.
 If you think your experiences are signs of ADHD, take our ADHD test.
 Though this is not an official diagnosis, it can help affirm your experiences.

 Could it be something else?

-- Depression and anxiety can drain your energy and fill your head with negative thoughts. it takes so much energy just to ignore those negative thoughts that you don’t have much left over for concentration or willpower.
+• Depression and anxiety: These conditions can drain your energy and fill your head with negative thoughts.
+It takes so much effort just to ignore those thoughts.
+You may not have much energy left over for concentration, willpower, or focus.

 For a long time, I wasn’t sure I was “allowed” to claim ADHD as a diagnosis.
 A few doctors told me my trouble focusing was just a side effect of anxiety.
 It took me a long time to realize that it was actually the other way around: my inability to complete tasks was making me anxious.
 If anything, anxiety is the one thing that actually helped me focus!